 - 1. The GPP reporting structure will be updated to: - a.
 Add fields for multiple race categories, transitioning from the current structure that only allows for reporting of a single race category. - b.
 Add a new field for Preferred Language. - c.
 Add a new field for Sexual Orientation. - d.
 Expand the values allowed for reporting of gender identity (to be determined) that align with other State data collection approaches for gender identity. - 2.
 PHCS will begin reporting these updated and new data fields beginning in 2023 for PY 8 and continuing through PY 12 on an annual basis as part of the existing GPP encounter data reporting process. - 3.
 DHCS will work with PHCS to determine the detailed reporting specifications and update GPP reporting guidance accordingly.
-DHCS will monitor implementation of these changes in encounter-level data reporting and adjust data specifications as needed.
+DHCS will monitor implementation of these changes in encounter-level data reporting and adjust data specifications as needed. - C. Initiating Evaluation of Disparities

 &lt;sup>1 Full RUCA coding requires complete addresses to determine census tracts and, from there, delineation of rural/urban status.
 GPP reporting includes only zip codes.
 However, there is a zip-code version of RUCA that approximates census tracts, which could be used in analyzing GPP zip codes data.
 DHCS can explore this option as part of the demonstration evaluation.
-The DHCS proposed stratification methodology for sexual orientation and gender identity (SOGI) is based on